-Shape
+Shape and Size

-Explain symmetry and asymmetry to the students.
-Show examples.
-Explain that in dance the body can have a symmetrical shape or an asymmetrical shape.
-Have students try both.
+Review symmetry and asymmetry with the students.
+Show examples, such as pictures, paper cut-outs and art works.
+Explain that, in dance, the body can have a symmetrical shape or an asymmetrical shape.
+Have students demonstrate.
+Discuss the feelings of the two kinds of shapes with the students.
+(Symmetrical shapes usually have a stable quality.
+Asymmetrical shapes usually have an unbalanced quality.)